burzomir/color-mode-detector/README.md

 If you run into any issues or have ideas for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/burzomir/color-mode-detector).

 This library is designed to be simple and efficient – just like your code.
 If you need a reliable way to manage color modes, give it a try.

+## Change log

+- 2.0.0

+  - Removed cleanup method

+    Cleanup is handled automatically when all subscribers are removed

+- 1.0.1
+  - Project reorganization
+- 1.0.0
+  - Initial release